 Now I admit, 500,000+ keywords is a lot for anyone to sort through, but this is where things get interesting

 #1.
-View Current Rankings to See Current Market Share
+View Current Rankings to See the Existing Market Share

 Enter any domain — yours or a competitor’s — to see current rankings next to the related keywords.